DeMarcoLab/fibsem/README.md

 ## Docs

-OpenFIBSEM is a large package with many features.
+fibsemOS is a large package with many features.
 For more detailed documentation, please see the [Documentation Website](https://demarcolab.github.io/openfibsem-docs).

 ## Citation